ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 ![SetupAssistant7](https://raw.github.com/ipa-fxm/ipa_seminar/master/ipa_seminar_manipulation/doc/SetupAssistant7.png?login=ipa-fxm&token=7b8c8aebe83686659b6743c843923ba7 "SetupAssistant7")

 #### 2.5.
 Robot Poses

+The tap "Robot Poses" allows us to define some _robot poses_.
+These robot poses can later be used as goals for a motion plan within the RVIZ plugin or the CommandLineTool.
+Now define some poses for the group "arm".
+Use the sliders to set the joint values of each joint within the group.
+In the view you can see what the currently set configuration would look like.
+In case the current configuration is in collision a notification is displayed.

 #### 2.6.
 End Effectors

+Next, we define our gripper to be the _End Effector_ for our arm.
+This will give us an _Interactive Marker_ for moving the arm in the RVIZ Plugin.
+This is also important for High(er)-Level Capabilities of MoveIt! - such as _Pick-and-Place_.

 #### 2.7.
 Passive Joints

+This tap ("Passive Joints") is not relevant for our scenario.
+So we can just skip it.

 #### 2.8.
 Configuration Files

+In the final step, the MoveIt!
+SetupAssistant generates all files required for MotionPlanning for us automatically.
+You can see a list of the files to be generated below.
+It comprises configuration files as well as startup files.
+The only thing we need to do is to specify a location where the files should be stored.
+Then press _Generate Package__.
+After the files have been generated, we can click _Exit Setup Assistant_.

+#### 2.9 Summary

+We now created a MoveIt! configuration package that provides us with all configuration files and basic startup files.
+The ROS package can be found at _MOVEIT_CONFIG_LOCATION_.
+The package includes the following files (amongst others):
+* config/joint_limits.yaml: This file specifies velocity and acceleration limits for all joints of the robot.
+Position limits are defined in the URDF already.
+* config/kinematics.yaml: This file specifies the kinematic solvers to be used with each group.
+* config/ompl_planning.yaml: This file specifies a set of several (sampling-based) motion planner from the OMPL motion library with according default settings.
+* config/lbr_solo.srdf: This SRDF (Semantic Robot Description Format) file holds the main configuration to be used with MoveIt!

+* launch/demo.launch: This is the most basic startup file.
+It opens RVIZ where the planning capability can be tested without needing to run either a simulation nor a robot hardware.
+* launch/move_group.launch: This file will be used when MoveIt! is to be used in connection with a simulation or a robot hardware

+Both of these launch files combine other launch files contained in the launch folder.
+Those other files start up a specific module for MoveIt! respectively.

 ### 3. MoveIt! - RVIZ-Plugin